morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 After installation, I cannot open SAM using git but I can open it with Windows CMD or Powershell.

+#### Create, build, test, package to S3 and deploy a Lambda function using SAM

+The most import part in a SAM framework is template.yaml.
+The syntax is similar with CloudFormation, but much simplified.

 **A example to template.yaml**

 ```